celiavelmar/conventional-pre-commits/README.md

 The scripts can be skipped by setting an environment variable when committing, as `prepare-commit-msg` hook cannot be skipped by the `--no-verify` option:

 `SKIP_PRE_COMMIT=true git commit -m 'feat: Add new feature'`

+## Install

+If you are installing this package via npm, run:

+`npm install conventional-pre-commits --save-dev`

+Otherwise, just make sure `after_version_update.sh` and `update_version.sh` are accessible from your project's root folder.

 ## How to use